Nourish - 5 Tips for a Healthy Pregnancy

 Regular exercise shows many positive effects on the mother’s mood and physical disposition as well as on the development of the child.

-There are always pre-natal yoga classes on offer to help with stretching, toning and building necessary muscle, as well as swimming, light running, walking and strength building exercises.
+There are always prenatal yoga classes on offer to help with stretching, toning and building necessary muscle.
+Additionally, there’s also swimming, light running, walking and strength-building exercises.

 Take it slowly and listen to your body.
 Now is not the time to be pushing yourself to the limit, it is about building and nurturing your body and your little’n.

-Look out for my upcoming post on the benefits of prenatal yoga on the Nourish blog for further information on how prenatal yoga can help you during your pregnancy and labour.
+Have a read of our blog on the benefits of prenatal yoga for further information on how prenatal yoga can help you during your pregnancy and labour.

 *Please note that while we are knowledgeable about our products and nutrition, this blog should never be a substitute for medical advice and attention